Skip to Content

 A project is a temporary endeavor that is undertaken to create a unique product or service.
 With a project, there is a clear definition of what needs to be delivered by a specified date in time.
 As in the previous item, projects are usually carried out by a project team.

 It’s important to note that a product can only be developed within the context of a project, and multiple projects can occur within a product’s life cycle.
 Unlike with a project, with a product, there is no clear definition of what has to be delivered.
 Customer needs naturally evolve over time, and products must evolve to serve customer needs.
-Project and Product Managers must understand this clearly.
+Project and product managers must understand this clearly.

 Defining Product Management and Project Management

-Product Management is an organizational function within a company that deals with the planning, forecasting, and production or marketing of a product or products at all stages of the product life cycle.
+Product management is an organizational function within a company that deals with the planning, forecasting, and production or marketing of a product or products at all stages of the product life cycle.

-Project Management, on the other hand, consists of the application of processes, methods, knowledge, skills, and experience to achieve the objectives of a specific project.
+Project management, on the other hand, consists of the application of processes, methods, knowledge, skills, and experience to achieve the objectives of a specific project.

 What Is a Product Manager?

-Product Managers are responsible for:
+Product managers are responsible for:

 • Gathering and prioritizing product and customer requirements